 The second semester contains courses in glaciology and glacial processes, which focus on how glaciers and ice sheets work and how they interact with the climate system and landscape development.
 It is followed by a course in geomorphology focusing on the development of Earth's surface on different spatial and temporal scales.
 A course in field techniques and methods is given in parallel with the geomorphology course.

 The third semester of the specialisation starts with a set of three courses.
 One course focuses on environmental changes over geological time scales emphasising climate interactions in landscape development.
 The second course investigates the interplay between hydrological regimes and society and our land use and how hydrological resources (dams and reservoirs) are used to meet society's needs.
-The third course is a seminar course in current research topics within physical geography and hydrology.
+The third course is a seminar course on current research topics within physical geography and hydrology.

 The fourth and last semester of the specialisation is a degree project in the form of an independent project.

 Instruction in the Master's programme builds on your experience and knowledge from your previous education.
-You are expected to actively participate and contribute to the learning environment and take responsibility for your own and others learning.
+You are expected to actively participate and contribute to the learning environment and take responsibility for your own and others' learning.
 The teachers are responsible for creating opportunities for active learning at the individual and group level.
-Purposeful and respectful dialogue between teachers and students contributes to constant improvement and development of courses.
+Purposeful and respectful dialogue between teachers and students contributes to the constant improvement and development of courses.

 Examination generally includes written exams, complemented by seminar presentations/discussions, project work, laboratory work and field reports.

-The Master Programme in Earth Science, specialising in Physical Geography, prepares you with skills and knowledge for a career in the fields of management of the environment and natural resources within private and governmental organisations.
+The Master's Programme in Earth Science, specialising in Physical Geography, prepares you with skills and knowledge for a career in the fields of management of the environment and natural resources within private and governmental organisations.

-Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is 90 credits in earth science.
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies;

-a statement of purpose (1 page).
+a statement of purpose; and